KaneAI - Command Guide

 Waits & Timeouts

-Every element interaction automatically includes a default wait of 10 seconds for the element to become interactable.
+Every element interaction automatically includes a default maximum wait timeout of 10 seconds, giving the element time to become interactable.
+This ensures that commands with locators such as click or type don't fail due to slow loading or page transitions.

 Explicit Waits